Paid social media: Q&A with Aydin Moghaddam

 AM: “Social media platforms provide advertisers with basic insights and ‘soft metrics’, such as how many people watched a video, how many engaged – liked, shared or commented – and how many became a follower after seeing an ad.
 However, actual behaviour offers greater insight.

 “More savvy marketers now include social in their attribution modelling [ie the method used to measure the monetary impact a piece of communication has on sales, customer retention, profit, etc].
-Most times, as regards online marketing, the last thing a customer did or was exposed to gets all of the credit for the sale.
+In digital marketing, usually the last thing a customer did or was exposed to gets all of the credit for the sale.
 But attribution modelling lets us move away from the bias in last click measurement, by allocating value to all exposures leading up to a sale.
-This enables a better understanding of the ROI of channels such as paid social, irrespective of the role it plays – whether it’s brand awareness, consideration or response.”
+This enables a better understanding of the ROI of channels such as paid social, irrespective of the role it plays – whether it’s brand awareness,

 What three key paid social media tips do you offer?

 AM: “Firstly, more than 90% of social media takes place on mobile devices.
 So, video must be easily viewable on a mobile screen and the message must be clear.
 You should also be able to understand videos without sound.
-If your aim is to drive people to your website, make sure your website is responsively designed, so it looks good on mobile and tablet devices.
+If your aim is to drive people to your website, make sure your website is responsively designed, so it looks good on all devices.

-“Secondly, users are in a different mindset when checking their social media feeds when compared using a search engine.
+“Secondly, users are in a different mindset when checking their social media feeds when compared to when they are using a search engine.
 Good social media should feel ‘native’ [ie natural] to the platform.

-“Thirdly, the better your ad targeting, the better your results.
-Think about who your target audience is and what value you can offer them.”
+“Thirdly, the most important thing is to have a consumer-centric approach.
+Think aboutwho your target audience is and what value you can offer them.”